zdebeer99/gojade/ReadMe.md

 - Filters
 - Tag Interpolation

 gojade requires a clean up, some function names and parameters may change.
-The parser is currently stable but evaluating the parse tree use panic instead of returning the error as a result.
-This will be fixed to return the error rather than panicking.
+The parser is currently stable, evaluating the parse tree use panic instead of returning the error as a value.
+This will be changed to return the error rather than panicking.

 benchmarks and performance improvements has not been done yet.

 ## Differences between jade and gojade

-all examples on http://jade-lang.com/ and http://jade-lang.com/reference/ is working except for one or two.
-See status for more details.

 **javascript**